One Less Thing to Worry About

 Amina stands in her shelter in Kutupalong Camp, while a Medair team assesses damages caused by heavy rain.

 After completing their assessment of Amina’s shelter, the team continued their visits, walking up muddy stairs and through narrow pathways to reach another family.
-Just a few weeks prior, one of Medair’s Rohingya Community Volunteers alerted us to Nurul’s* situation: he and his five children are blind.
+A few weeks prior, one of Medair’s Rohingya Community Volunteers alerted us to Nurul’s* situation: he and his five children are blind.
 Only Nurul’s wife, Yasmin,* can see.

 “They are suffering even more,” the volunteer told us.

-“We fled our home within minutes, we didn’t have time to take anything with us—just the clothes we were wearing.
+As our team sat with the family, Yasmin shared her story, “We fled our home within minutes, we didn’t have time to take anything with us—just the clothes we were wearing.
 For several days, we hid in villages near the border.
 I had no idea where we were going, I just knew we had to get as far away as fast as possible.
 It was very stressful, because I also had to guide my husband and my children as they can’t see.
 We were all very scared.”

 After several days, they eventually arrived in Bangladesh, distressed and exhausted.
 The only hope they could cling to was that they would be able to go home as soon as possible.
 Yet, two years on, they are still unable to return home.